rcalixte/wayland-book/src/seat.md

 </interface>
 ```

-**Note**: This interface has been updated many times - take note of the version
+**Note**: This interface has been updated many times &mdash; take note of the
-when you bind to the global.
-This book assumes you're binding to the latest
+version when you bind to the global.
+This book assumes you're binding to the
-version, which is version 7 at the time of writing.
+latest version, which is version 7 at the time of writing.

 This interface is relatively straightforward.
 The server will send the client a
 `capabilities` event to signal what kinds of input devices are supported by this